Tesco chairman John Allan to quit after claims over behaviour

 However, Byron Grote, who will temporarily replace Mr Allan as chair, said: "These allegations risk becoming a distraction to Tesco."

-Tesco said it made "no findings of wrongdoing".
+Tesco said it had made "no findings of wrongdoing".

+The chairman will leave Tesco in June after eight years in the role.

+Mr Allan said: "It is with regret that I am having to prematurely stand down from my position as chair of Tesco following the anonymous and unsubstantiated allegations made against me, as reported by the Guardian."

 A report in the Guardian had claimed that Mr Allan had touched a Tesco employee at the supermarket giant's annual shareholder meeting last year.